Manuel Estrada Cabrera: 1917–1918 earthquakes

 The seismic activity started on 17 November 1917 and ruined several settlements around Amatitlán.
-On December 25 and 29 of the same year, and on January 3 and 24 of the next, there were stronger earthquakes felt on the rest of the country, which destroyed a number of buildings and homes in both Guatemala City and Antigua Guatemala.
+On 25 and 29 December of the same year, and on 3 and 24 January of the next, there were stronger earthquakes felt on the rest of the country, which destroyed a number of buildings and homes in both Guatemala City and Antigua Guatemala.

 The Diario de Centro América, a semi-official newspaper owned in part by President Estrada Cabrera, spent more than two months issuing two numbers a day reporting on the damage, but after a while, started criticizing the central government after the slow and inefficient recovery efforts.
 In one of its articles, it went as far as to tell that some holy Jesus sculptures from the City had been saved because they had been taken away from their churches after the first earthquake as they "did not want to stay anymore in a city where excessive luxury, impunity and terror were rampant".
 Likewise, the newspaper complained that the National Assembly was issuing "excellent" laws, but nobody was "going by the law".
 Finally, on its front page of May 1918, it complained that there was "still debris all over the city".
 The Diario de Centro América itself was print in the rubble, in spite of which it was able to issue its two daily numbers.

 El Guatemalteco, the official newspaper, showed the impact of the disaster: its regular publication was interrupted from 22 December 1917 to 21 January 1918; when it reappeared, it was in a much smaller format.